Welcome to the Bishop Brady School Counseling Office!

-Links for BBHS Guidance information can be found under "Resources and Links."
+Links for BBHS SCO information can be found under "Resources and Links."
 You will find specific links to our more popular resources there.
 Scroll down to find links to colleges, Admission testing, test preparation, career, scholarships and financial aid, college search engines, study skills, and more.

 Counseling and Guidance overview